yuchdev/LegendOfTheseusAndMinotaur/docs/CHATBOT.md

 ```

 The same adapter can be used for both AI control and user control, allowing you to use the same AI service for both functionalities.

+## Day Context Tracking

+The system now tracks all dialogue events for all characters, organized by day.
+This ensures that AI-controlled characters have access to the full context of the conversation for the current day, not just what happened while they were under AI control.

+### Group Class Methods

+The `Group` class has been enhanced with methods to track and access the full day's context:

+- `set_current_day(day_id)`: Sets the current day identifier and initializes the conversation history for that day
+- `get_day_context(day_id=None)`: Gets the full conversation context for a specific day, or for the current day if no day is specified

+### Chatbot Integration

+The `Chatbot` class has been updated to access the full day's context from the Group when generating responses:

+- The chatbot now has a reference to the Group
+- When generating a response, it checks if the Group is available
+- If available, it uses the full day's context from the Group instead of its own conversation history
+- This ensures that the chatbot has access to all dialogue events for the day, not just what happened while the character was under AI control

 ## Customization